 - If You’re Happy and, You Know It

 Teaching Body Parts Through Stories

-There are books galore that can lend a helping hand when you are trying to teach your child about his body parts.
+There are books galore that can lend a helping hand when you are trying to coach your child about his body parts and physiology.
 We recommend the following books to get started:

 - Blue Hat Green Hat